Here's everything you need to create your own ideal customer profile.

 - Why did you decide to purchase then?

-- Were you purchasing from another vendor before purchasing [your product]?
+- Did you use another [type of software] before purchasing [your product]?
 If so, why did you switch?

 - Who was involved in the decision to purchase [your product]?